 F. OTHER: Demonstrate in a narrative.

-The city offers an annual terrace tree sale and planting, in conjunction with Arbor Day, to increase size and diversity of city tree canopy.
+The City offers an annual terrace tree sale and planting, in conjunction with Arbor Day, to increase size and diversity of City's tree canopy.
 Free trees obtained from the DNR are distributed throughout the community.

 Limiting or Removing Threats to Birds